Section 2.14. REGULATING AND LICENSING OF DOGS.

 [a] Impoundment Fees.
 In addition to any other fees or forfeitures, including boarding fees, the possession of any impounded dog may not be obtained unless a fee of Twenty-five ($25.00) Dollars is paid to the Milwaukee Area Domestic Animal Control Commission.
 In the event that the dog is impounded again the owner shall pay a fee of Fifty ($50.00) Dollars to obtain possession of the dog from each subsequent impoundment.
 The Milwaukee Area Domestic Animal Control Commission shall pay these fees over to the Village Treasurer as soon as practicable.

 (5) Rabies Control.
 The provisions of sec 95.21, Wis.
 Stats. are hereby adopted by reference, including any amendments thereto, as if fully set forth herein.

-(4) Any dog that has killed a domestic pet or animal without provocation while off its owner’s property.
+(8) Vicious dog means a dog that on two separate occasions without provocation or justification causes serious physical injury to a person or a domestic pet or animal without provocation while off its owner’s property.

-[b] Exceptions: A dog shall not be categorized as dangerous or vicious if it bites, attacks of menaces any person, domestic pet or animal in order to:
+[b] Exceptions: It is a rebuttable that a dog is not potentially dangerous, dangerous or vicious if it is used by law enforcement officers in the performance of their duties or if it bites, attacks or menaces any person, domestic pet or animal in order to:

 (1) Defend its owner, caretaker or another person from an attack by a person or animal.